pnnl/COMET/docs/source/optimizations/transpose.rst

-   "SEQ_QSORT", "sequential version of quick sort with all dimensions sorted together" "PAR_QSORT", "parallel version of quick sort with all dimensions sorted together" "RADIX_BUCKET", "radix sort with each dimension sorted by bucket sort" "COUNT_RADIX", "count sort with each dimension sorted by count sort" "COUNT_QUICK", "count sort on the first dimension and quick sort on the remaining dimensions"
+   "SEQ_QSORT", "sequential version of quick sort with all dimensions sorted together" "PAR_QSORT", "parallel version of quick sort with all dimensions sorted together" "RADIX_BUCKET", "radix sort with each dimension sorted by bucket sort" "COUNT_RADIX", "radix sort with each dimension sorted by count sort" "COUNT_QUICK", "count sort on the first dimension and quick sort on the remaining dimensions"

 .. autosummary::